paulrobertlloyd/paulrobertlloyd-v3/_posts/entries/2007-04-24-valley_speak.markdown

 Me
 : It's insane - just go to the pub!

-[^1]: I usually try to stay clear of calling myself a web designer, often preferring ‘Web Developer' or 'Graphic Designer'.
+[^1]: I usually try to stay clear of calling myself a web designer, often preferring 'Web Developer' or 'Graphic Designer'.
 Web Designer just sounds like I design websites on FrontPage in my bedroom.

 [1]: http://yoz.com